yaki-bcit/doc-virtualbox/docs/create-ubuntu-vm/install-ubuntu.md

 **Step 5**.
 Change the resolution to “1024 × 768” and click the green “Apply” button in the top right corner.
 Click “Keep changes” in the dialog that appears.

 **Step 6**.
 Keep the Settings window open so that you can use it again in case the screen size resets and becomes too small during installation:

+  a.
+Click the minimize button in the top right corner.
+The minimized Settings window can be found on the taskbar at the bottom left of the screen.

+**Step 7**.
+Open the orange “Install Ubuntu” icon on the desktop to start the installation wizard.

+**Step 8**.
+Continue in the wizard with English as the interface and keyboard language.

+**Step 9**.
+On the “Updates and other software” screen, select the type of installation.
+For Level 1 courses at BCIT, “Minimal installation” is sufficient, takes less time and disk storage.

+**Step 10**.
+Make sure that “Erase disk and install Ubuntu” is selected.
+Disregard the warning about program and file deletion.
+Since you are installing Ubuntu in a newly created virtual machine, the virtual hard drive should be empty anyway.